-Bring the patisserie to your home with these French pastry recipes.
-It is so delicious, it's rather like shortbread, light, crisp and buttery.
+All French pastry recipes are delicious because it's like eating shortbread, so light, crisp and buttery.
 It makes your mouth water just to think about it.

 Yet so many people are afraid to try and make it at home.
 Please don't be afraid to try these recipes as it's just a technique that you will acquire with a little patience and once you have mastered it - hey presto - you will be making the most delicious tarts and quiches you have ever tasted.

 For all French pastry recipes the ingredients are so important.
 We need to get it right.

 The French use a special low gluten flour but you can produce a good pastry using all purpose flour if you cannot buy French flour.

 The French also use unsalted butter and this gives a crisp texture but again, you can use three parts butter to one part vegetable fat, which produces a light crisp pastry to be proud of.